Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git push
 	```

-Performing a fast-forward merge when "master" has no changes wasn't strictly necessary in this case, but it's a good habit to get into.
+Performing a fast-forward merge because "master" has no changes wasn't strictly necessary in this case, but it's a good habit to get into.

 # Create a branch for Bob